 Saving Your Career and Life While in Rehab

 You’re living a double life.
 You go to work and have a family and friends.
 But the other side is darker.
 You drink or do drugs to get through your day.
 You even sneak in a buzz or high in the middle of your work day to get you past the grind.
 You’re not alone, though.
 Many professionals struggle with alcoholism and addiction.
 Surveys show that 60 percent of American adults know someone who has been under the influence of alcohol or drugs at work.
+Even drug abuse among healthcare professionals is becoming commonplace.
 Chances are, someone knows that you do.

 You might think you have things under control and that your job performance isn’t affected by your drinking and drug use; think again.
 Looking at the big picture, your company is suffering because of your decreased productivity, mistakes made at work and your frequent absences.
 If the company is losing so much money on you, chances are you are going to lose your job if you don’t get help soon.

-Remember that while you are working you probably have health insurance.
+Remember that most employers provide health insurance for their employees.
 Health insurance will pay for drug rehab in most cases.
 So why not go to rehab while you still have a job, instead of trying to pay for rehab while unemployed?